victorozoh/robotics_notes/README.md

 # Robotics Notes
-A collection of brief notes on different important subjects in robotics
+A collection of brief notes on some important topics in robotics